aczw/CelesteWFC/README.md

 | Another 12x6 grid.
 Simply hit Reset and Solve again. | 100x100 grid, just because I can.
 (You might want to zoom in.) |
 | ![](media/m1/8x4_step.png) |
 | You can also step through each iteration step individually.
 Here the algorithm is in the middle of generating a 8x4 grid. |

+## Milestone 2

+For my second milestone I mostly worked on the grid editor and the tile constraining functionality.
+There's an actual UI now, and you're able to select a tile from the grid and pick from one of its possible states to collapse to.

+> *Video can also be found in `media/` folder, called `milestone2.mp4`.*

+I was not able to finish all the goals I set.
+Namely, importing the Celeste tileset as well as the player controller.
+The grid editor took more time than expected to implement, and honestly I think I tried doing too much at once.
+Timeline wise I should still be fine, because my generator is 100% done and my plans for the final week were bugfixing and polish, so I'm not too far behind.

+I've also begun looking for Celeste's tilesets already.
+Out of all places I found this [premade Celeste tileset](https://gamebanana.com/tools/13614) for Pizza Tower, which has everything I need.
+As for the player controller, I'll basically be copying the video I listed in my references above.